Braqzen/research/.docs/reth.md

 <!-- omit from toc -->
 # Reth - Execution Client for Ethereum

-> NOTE: WIP.
-Content may be incorrect.
+> NOTE: Content may have mistakes.

 An Ethereum node consists of two layers: